Tuesday, September 29, 2015

 Theme of Romans 9: The Past National Election of Israel.

-Introduction to Romans 9: Calvinists typically use the following verses in their attempt to prove that God unconditionally elects some people to heaven whereas others He unconditionally predestines to hell (see Calvin's Institutes of the Christian Religion, III, 23.1ff).
+Introduction to Romans 9: Calvinists typically use the following verses in their attempt to prove that God unconditionally elects some people to heaven whereas others He unconditionally predestines to hell (see Calvin's Institutes of the Christian Religion, Book III, Chapter 23.1 &ff).
 This teaching of Calvinism is called "double predestination".
-In the Calvinistic way of thinking, the people whom God elects to salvation are unable to resist getting saved, and the others who get passed over – Calvinists teach that God unconditionally damns them to hell because it's His good pleasure to do so!
+In the Calvinistic way of thinking, the people whom God elects to salvation are unable to resist getting saved, and the others who get passed over – Calvinists teach that God unconditionally damns them to hell because it's His "good pleasure" to do so!
 However, Romans chapter 9 is not dealing with individual salvation from hell.
 The apostle Paul has already discussed that in Romans chapters 1-5.
 The context of Romans chapter 9 is not individual election to salvation, but national election to a place of privilege (Rom.
 9:4-5).
 In Romans chapter 9, Paul is dealing with national election, explaining why God chose Israel.
 God’s unconditional election of Israel was a national and corporate election in which each Israelite still had to personally come to saving faith in Yahweh God through personal belief (see Romans chapter 4).
 Therefore it is not valid to suppose that Israel’s national election to privilege and blessing proves individual election to salvation.

 Let's look at Romans chapter 9 verse-by-verse.
 The apostle Paul writes: